tiberilor/attention-paths-interplay/one_shot_image_classification/gradient_descent_training/README.md

 Our codebase includes code from the following repositories:

 * This codebase was originally forked and modified from the ViT implementation of [omihub777/ViT-CIFAR](https://github.com/omihub777/ViT-CIFAR).
-Note that, consequently, our code contains extra options that are not used in our experiments for the paper (e.g., data augmentation).
+Note that, consequently, our code contains extra options that are not used in our experiments presented in the paper (e.g., data augmentation).

 * Code under `torchmeta_local` are forked and modified from [tristandeleu/pytorch-meta](https://github.com/tristandeleu/pytorch-meta) as a standard few-shot learning data preparation/processing and dataloader pipeline.